6 Compelling Benefits of Internet Peering in 2022

-As a Communication Service Provider (CSP), you know firsthand how complex the Internet can be.
-Your customers don’t really see the complex interconnection of autonomous networks underlying the services you provide.
-And in reality, most don’t care if everything is working as intended.
-What matters to them is that you provide fast, reliable service — which is precisely what internet peering allows you to do.
+As a Communication Service Provider (CSP), you understand the complexities in delivering internet service to end user customers.
+While you focus on the complex interconnection of autonomous networks underlying the services you provide, your customers don’t care as long as you provide fast, reliable service — which is precisely what network peering enables you to do.

-Network peering describes a relationship in which autonomous networks directly interconnect with one another to exchange traffic.
+Internet peering or network peering, describes a relationship in which autonomous networks directly interconnect with one another to exchange traffic.
 The alternative is network transit, which describes a more traditional relationship in which one network carries traffic for another.
 This requires one network to pay a transit fee.

 There are two main types of peered connections.

 • Public Peering: Enabled via an internet peering exchange (IXP), which may host as many as several hundred different networks connected via Ethernet switches.
-The main advantage of public peering is that it doesn’t require any of the networks to provide or connect additional cabling and allows each network to peer with numerous other networks using only one router.
+The main advantage of public peering is that it doesn’t require any of the networks to provide or connect additional cabling and allows each peering network to peer with numerous other networks using only one router in a peer to peer network.

 • Private Peering: Involves a direct, physical connection between peering routers from two or more different networks, usually at a carrier-neutral colocation facility.
 Private peering makes sense when both networks have significant traffic to exchange and therefore want to dedicate a separate connection to ensure better control over the traffic.